backstage/backstage/plugins/jira-dashboard-backend/README.md

 ### Installation

-First, install the plugin by following the example below:
+Install the plugin by following the example below:

 ```bash
 # From your Backstage root directory